swe-fall-2024/soundbytes/README.md

 2) Once cded into soundbytes, run go run main.go
 3) This should automatically connect to the mongodb connection (ensure mongodb is running and open to connections)
 4) With that, the app is ready to be used! **Note that both backend and frontend commands must be running at the same time**

+### Userflow for Application
+1) Start at http://localhost:4200/ the login page
+2) If not signed up, navigate to the signup page through the link on login
+3) If signing up, user is automatically taken to /edit-profile to set up profile
+4) Once profile is setup or logged in, the application routes to profile
+5) From profile, user can access post creation, feed, profile, or searching for friends by the navbar